A-Skvortsov/Planetze/README.md

 FEATURE SUMMARY

 	1. Eco Tracker
-  		i. displays user's total emissions (in kg of co2) for the current date at the top of the screen ii. displays current date in a calendar image along with a "view calendar" button which, when clicked, gives a calendar popup from which user can select a new date
+  		i. displays user's total emissions (in kg of co2) for the current date at the top of the screen
+  		ii. displays current date in a calendar image along with a "view calendar" button which, when clicked, gives a calendar popup from which user can select a new date
-  			note: days with logged activities have indicators on them for user-friendliness iii. main part of the screen has a listview that (upon toggle) will show a breakdown of the user's logged activities (with CO2 for each activity) for the selected day (including habit logs) or user's current habits iv. add, edit and delete buttons exist for the activities, log and edit buttons exist for the habits.
+  			note: days with logged activities have indicators on them for user-friendliness
+  		iii. main part of the screen has a listview that (upon toggle) will show a breakdown of the user's logged activities (with CO2 for each activity) for the selected day (including habit logs) or user's current habits
+  		iv. add, edit and delete buttons exist for the activities, log and edit buttons exist for the habits
-  		v. user can access annual carbon emissions survey results page anytime from a button on the bottom of Eco Tracker vi. calendar notes:
+  		v. user can access annual carbon emissions survey results page anytime from a button on the bottom of Eco Tracker
+  		vi. calendar notes:
   			a) upon selection of a new day, Eco Tracker info updates to show data logged for the selected day
-  			b) user can select past and future dates to edit past activities (using the edit button, where add activity screen is displayed with pre-loaded settings corresponding to the logged activity) and plan future activities (or delete activities) vii. activity feature:
+  			b) user can select past and future dates to edit past activities (using the edit button, where add activity screen is displayed with pre-loaded settings corresponding to the logged activity) and plan future activities (or delete activities)
+  		vii. activity feature:
-  			a) selecting add, user is taken to a page where they can select an activity category, an activity and is prompted to manually input data for the activity before saving viii. habit feature:
+  			a) selecting add, user is taken to a page where they can select an activity category, an activity and is prompted to manually input data for the activity before saving
+  		viii. habit feature:
   			a) when habits are toggled, user can "edit" their habits which takes them to a new page displaying (upon toggle) all available habits (from a pre-defined habit list), user's current habits or recommended habits
   			b) upon adopting a habit, user is reminded to log activities related to the habit using the "log" button
   			c) habit progress is shown as logged habits appear as activities in the   "activities"-toggled listview so user can see when they complete the habit
   			d) searching and filter: user has a searchbar above the habitlist in the edit habit screen as well as filter dropdowns which activate filters upon pressing the "apply" button
   			e) personalized recommendations: user is recommended particular habits based on the category (transportation, food, etc.) of highest activity emissions over the past 30 days
   	2. Eco guage
-  		i. user view their total co2 emissions for the selected time period at the top of the screen ii. user can select different time periods (i.e. 1 day, 1 week, etc.) at the bottom of the screen iii.
-Emissions trend graph: user is shown a trend graph showing their total emissions over the selected time period iv.
+  		i. user view their total co2 emissions for the selected time period at the top of the screen
+  		ii. user can select different time periods (i.e. 1 day, 1 week, etc.) at the bottom of the screen
+  		iii.
+Emissions trend graph: user is shown a trend graph showing their total emissions over the selected time period
+  		iv.
 Emissions breakdown by category: user is shown a pie chart showing the percentage breakdown of user emissions by emissions categories (transportation, food, etc.)
   		v.
 Comparison to global/national averages: user is shown a bar graph comparing their emissions to the emissions of a selected country along with a percentage relation between the user emissions and the emissions of the selected country
   	3. Eco Balance
-  		i. user is shown an introductory screen with a description of the purpose of Eco Balance along with a button to help them find emissions offset projects ii. upon clicking the button, user can explore offset projects each with a description, location and some statistics iii. selecting offset projects allows user to access links to external websites that provide further information and opportunities to explore the offset projects
+  		i. user is shown an introductory screen with a description of the purpose of Eco Balance along with a button to help them find emissions offset projects
+  		ii. upon clicking the button, user can explore offset projects each with a description, location and some statistics
+  		iii. selecting offset projects allows user to access links to external websites that provide further information and opportunities to explore the offset projects
   	4. Eco Hub
-  		i. user is presented with an introductory screen showing learning resources and market trends buttons ii. selecting learning resources takes user to a screen with a list of informational YouTube videos on carbon emissions reduction iii. selecting market trends takes user to a screen showing recommended websites/products/services related to emissions and carbon footprint reduction
+  		i. user is presented with an introductory screen showing learning resources and market trends buttons
+  		ii. selecting learning resources takes user to a screen with a list of informational YouTube videos on carbon emissions reduction
+  		iii. selecting market trends takes user to a screen showing recommended   websites/products/services related to emissions and carbon footprint reduction
   			a) linked websites involve latest market trends towards carbon emissions efforts

 ASSUMPTIONS